dhedge/dhedge-v2-sdk-examples/express/README.md

 ### Pools on Optimism

-For trading/managing pools on Optimism pass ann additional query parameter to the above endpoints
+For trading/managing pools on Optimism pass an additional query parameter to the above endpoints

 `network=optimism`

+For trading/approving assets on other platforms than 1Inch pass an additional query parameter

+e.g. Toros tokens
+`platform=toros`